This is a complete guide to mergers and acquisitions (M&A).

 A vertical merger is a merger occurring between firms operating at different stages of production.
 Vertical Mergers usually increase economic efficiency, although they may sometimes have anticompetitive effects.

-An example of a Vertical Mergers is when a manufacturer of bottled milk buys a dairy farm.
+An example of a Vertical Merger is when a manufacturer of bottled milk buys a dairy farm.

 A conglomerate merger is a merger between two firms in unrelated businesses.
 The conglomerate merger may facilitate anticompetitive practices through cross-subsidization of less profitable activities aimed at driving out competition and reciprocity.

-An example of a conglomerate merger is a merger between an automobile and food processing firm.
+An example of a conglomerate merger is a merger between an automobile and a food processing firm.

 An example of the acquisition is when Facebook Inc. acquired WhatsApp in February 2014 and Instagram in April 2012.

 Number of The acquisition done by big Companies since their establishment as reported by different sources up to April 2020